Amsterdam/signals-frontend/docs/adr/0006-forms.md

 important to us:

 - *Should have* low footprint, few dependencies.
-- *Should be* easy to customize, or define custom components, validation, localization.
+- *Should be* easy to customize, or use custom components, validation, localization.
 - *Should have* no re-rendering on changes to form fields
 - *Must have* integration with React hooks.
 - *Must have* validation.